vinayakybhatt/login-application/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-This project uses local storage as database.
+This project uses local storage as database. after ng serve open google chrome and type localstorage:4200/signUp and register. it will automatically redirect to logIn and if login successful, redirects to Dashboard